NakattakaN/anime_dataset_review/README.md

 - Merge multiple sources of datasets.
 - Remove duplicates, standardized names, and fixed missing data.
 - Encode categorical variables (genres, studios, sources).
 - Converte airing dates into `year` and `season`.
+- You can find these in test.py

 ### 2. Exploratory Data Analysis (EDA)
 - Summary stats for ratings, members, favorites, and episode counts.
 - Visualize genre distributions and correlations.
 - Examine release trends across seasons and decades.
+- You can find these in test.py

 ### 3. Statistical Analysis
 - Correlation and regression analysis for rating vs. features.
-- ANOVA tests for genre or studio differences.
+- ANOVA tests for time(season) or Original.
 - Seasonal trend analysis for release and popularity data.
+- You can find these in test.py

 ### 4. Machine Learning Models (optional)
 - Regression models (Linear, Random Forest) to predict popularity score.
 - Classification (e.g., “Hit” vs “Non-Hit” anime).
 - Feature importance visualization.

+### 5. Recomendation engine
+- Although my initial purpose was to make a hit-vs-nonhit anime with a roberta model i decided to add another model of a recomendation engine
+- The roberta model will still be implemented this is just extra
+- You can find it in recom.py

 ## 💻 Technical Details